 My name is Samantha Isidro.
 I went to Chapman University School of Pharmacy through the Freshman Early Assurance Program, and I graduated in 2020.
 I am currently a staff pharmacist at CVS pharmacy.
-Before the pandemic I used to indoor rock climb, sing at my church, and run outside.
-I was about to get back into ballroom swing dancing, but covid.
+I like to do indoor rock climbs, sing at my church, and am interested in learning ballroom swing dancing.

-During my third year of pharmacy school, my friend helped me get a job with CVS as an intern pharmacist.
+During my third year of pharmacy school, I got a position with CVS as an intern pharmacist.
 I continued working for them until I graduated, and they offered me a pharmacist position.
 I am now a staff pharmacist at CVS pharmacy in Garden Grove.
-It’s one of the busiest stores in the district, but I love it there.
+It’s one of the busiest stores in the district, and I love it there.
 All my teammates are awesome at what they do, and I couldn’t ask for a better store.
 I admire how devoted all the stores are toward patient care.
 We even have metrics and goals to make sure our patients are well taken care of.

 Goals as CUSP Alumni Advisory Board Member

 I want to find a way to keep alumni engaged in the school, even throughout this pandemic.
 I am part of the mentoring and advising relations team which is currently working on involving alumni in preceptorships.
 Hopefully, by the time it’s safer to be outside more often, we will have a system up and running to make it quick and easy for our alumni to help out.